-Indian / Sri Lankan & Burmese Star Tortoises
+Indian & Burmese Star Tortoises

-Eggs are placed on slightly damp vermiculite, or other suitable incubation medium, and can be partially embedded (1/3 - 1/2 egg) into the substrate.
-This way eggs will stay dry enough, but benefit from the surrounding humidity.
+Generally, eggs are placed on dry or slightly damp vermiculite, or other suitable incubation medium, and partially embedded (1/3 - 1/2 egg) into the substrate.

-If the incubator has no built-in water troughs on the bottom, you can place a shallow dish of warm water in the incubator to increase the humidity.
 Humidity in the incubator should be above 60% and up to 80+%.

+If the incubator has no built in water troughs on the bottom, you can place a shallow dish of warm water into the incubator to raise the ambient humidity level.

 Introducing polluted water into the incubator can contaminate eggs and subsequently kill them.
 Distilled water is safest to use.
 It has been boiled to steam, and major bacteria, fungi, and other contaminants have been removed in the process.